PlauborgB-ELS/sample-java-api-client/pure-api/docs/ExternalOrganizationApi.md

 |-------------|-------------|------------------|
 **200** | Successful operation |  -  |

-<a name="externalOrganizationQuery"></a>
+<a name="query"></a>
-# **externalOrganizationQuery**
+# **query**
-> ExternalOrganizationListResult externalOrganizationQuery(externalOrganizationsQuery)
+> ExternalOrganizationListResult query(externalOrganizationsQuery)

-Complex operation for external organizations
+Query operation for external organizations

-Lists external organizations in the Pure instance, similar to the GET version, instead of using parameters to alter the response, an XML document is posted with the request.
-The XML document contains fields for all the parameters available for the GET version, but also additional filtering options.
-For documentation of the XML format see &lt;a href&#x3D;\&quot;documentation/Content/Topics/WebService/CT_ExternalOrganisation.htm#post_xml\&quot;&gt;External Organization documentation&lt;/a&gt;.
+Lists external organizations in the Pure instance that matches the provided query, similar to the GET version, instead of using parameters to alter the response, an JSON document is posted with the request.
+The JSON document contains fields for all the parameters available for the GET version, but also additional filtering options.

 ### Example
 ```java